 The Pros & Cons

-While one of the most accurate sales forecasting methods because it takes into account the unique factors of each opportunity, it also heavily relies on your ability to provide high-quality data.
+While it is one of the most accurate sales forecasting methods because it considers the unique factors of each opportunity, it also heavily relies on your ability to provide high-quality data.
 If you provide insufficient data, you’ll end up with forecasting that provides zero value.

 How to Forecast Sales in 7 Steps